satyamchaudharydev/NotesOnNode/What is node?/nodeIntro.md

 2. On your **terminal**, Write node before your JS file `node script`

-### Hurray, now you know how to run javascript file on node environment.
+### Hurray, now you know how to run javascript file on the node environment.